 2. Step-by-step Tutorials

 Tutorials are the best type of content to use if you want to show your users how they can solve their problem using your product, or how your product addresses a specific need.
 When you designed your product, you definitely had in mind a situation when it should be used.
 Now is the time to share your vision with your users.

 A step-by-step tutorial is easier to create than a demo video and, since it’s your product, you don’t have to do a lot of research on the topic.

 First, think about the problem your product solves.
-Write down that problem and explain why is it hard to fix without what your product.
-Once you do this, proceed to show your users how the problem is fixed by using your product.
-To make the tutorial as clear and as easy to follow as possible, we recommend you to use lots of screenshots.
+Write down that problem and explain why it is hard to fix without your product.
+Then, begin showing your users just how to solve their issue by using your product.
+Use screenshots to make the tutorial as clear and as easy to follow as possible.
 This helps users when they get stuck.

-You should also think about the way you want to structure your tutorial.
+Next, think about the way you want to structure your tutorial.
 You can use a step-by-step tutorial to document a feature of your product, just like in this Evernote tutorial.
-Or, if you prefer, you can choose to write a complete tutorial where you present the main features of your product, from A to Z. Last but not least, you can create a comprehensive tutorial that covers everything there is to know about your product, just like this SaaB tutorial.
+Or you can choose to write a complete tutorial where you present the main features of your product, from A to Z. Last but not least, you can create a comprehensive tutorial that covers everything there is to know about your product, just like this SaaB tutorial.
 As you can see, each feature and spec is documented on a different page, and it is simple for users to navigate to the page they want.

 3. Complete Product Guides

 Think of this type of content as the most comprehensive way of making users understand your product.
-The good news is, a guide is simple to create.
-It does require a large amount of information, but that information is easy to gather and split into subcategories.
-The bad news is, your users might not have the time and energy to search through a complete guide.
+The good news is creating a guide is actually quite simple.
+It does require a large amount of data, but the information is easy to gather and split into subcategories.
+The bad news is your users might not have the time and energy to read through a complete guide.
 However, there is a solution to this problem – give them the option to skip to the part that interests them.

 A complete product guide must contain these subcategories: